pointybeard-archives/frontend_authentication/README.txt

 	</form>

 - Go to system preferences and be sure to select the username and password fields appropriately

 - On the system preferences page, choose this page as your login page from the dropbox

 - Any page with the same type as the one you specified in the system preferences will auto-magically display the login page contents instead

+- To log out, add "?front-end-authentication-logout=true" to any URL

 [TIPS]